sameckmeier/hackerati/README.md

 # hackerati
 At a high level, this codebase is broken down into two primary parts: actions and schemas.
 Schemas are used to define and validate data types.
-Actions are what manages store CRUDing.
+Actions manages store CRUDing.
 For the store, I went with redis.
 All redis client functionality is wrapped by actions.

 In theory, this code would be integrated into an existing app.
 Actions act as route, or -- in the case